Gifts or Family Loans

 Theses days, it is very common to see both parents and grandparents assisting younger family members when it comes to arranging a deposit on a house, mortgage and private education costs.
 In many ways it may be more opportune to provide this assistance now, when help is most needed, rather than providing for your family in your will or estate.

-A number of things the to be borne in mind however:
+There are a number of things to be borne in mind however:

 One alternative is to consider a loan from yourselves to family members, structured properly as a legal agreement.
 Many people find themselves uncomfortable with the notion of legal agreements within a family context, but we think that care taken at this stage - particularly to clarify the nature of any arrangement - is probably less likely to cause problems at a later stage than the informal, poorly enunciated and communicated arrangements that are characteristic of families and often constitute a "ticking bomb".